Detailed Guide on Software Engineer Qualifications in India

 DevOps Engineer/Cloud Engineer ₹5 to ₹8 Lakhs ₹18 to ₹26 Lakhs

-Education Qualifications for Software Engineer
+Educational Qualifications for a Software Engineer

 In India's highly competitive tech market, your degree is the entry ticket, not the destination.
 While practical skills and portfolio projects matter most, a solid formal education provides the foundational knowledge necessary for long-term career growth and problem-solving at scale.
 This section breaks down the essential academic pathways, common specializations, and supplementary qualifications that recruiters look for.